Topology change with Morse functions: progress on the Borde-Sorkin conjecture: Introduction

-Which properties should a Lorentzian cobordism satisfy, in order to consider it physically reasonable?
-In this paper, we will focus on the case of compact cobordisms (i.e.\ spatially closed universes).
-Geroch \cite{Ger} showed that any non-trivial (meaning with $V_1 \neq V_2$) compact Lorentzian cobordism must contain closed timelike curves.
-Because of this, the only way to have topology change without time travel is by allowing the spacetime metric to degenerate at certain singular points \cite{Hor}.
 One interpretation is to consider the singular points as naked singularities, and not as points in the spacetime manifold.
 In this paper, however, we do the opposite: we consider the singular points as points in the spacetime, where nothing special happens, except that, in some sense, the topology change happens there.
 Our point of view implies that the spacetime metric is not Lorentzian everywhere, but this is not so bad, since the metric is not a physical observable in itself.
 Indeed, we will show that the causal and length structures can be satisfactorily generalized to include the singular points (some work on the curvature has also been done \cite{LoSo}).
 Still, allowing degenerate metrics does introduce many new questions and problems (irrespective of our point of view on the singular points).
 Already in the 1980s, Anderson and DeWitt showed that on their famous ``trousers spacetime", quantum fields create infinite bursts of energy in the presence of singular points \cite{AnDW}.
 This result was later refined and confirmed in Manogue et al.\ \cite{MCT} and Buck et al.\ \cite{BDJS}.
 The aim of subsequent work was to impose additional conditions that avoid such pathologies.

-In 1989, Sorkin \cite{Sor2} proposed the framework of \emph{Morse geometries}, later elaborated upon in Louko and Sorkin \cite{LoSo} (see also further references below).
-The construction is as follows.
+A concrete and very useful construction of degenerate Lorentzian metrics on cobordisms was given by Yodzis \cite{Yod1,Yod2} using Morse functions.
+This idea was further developed by Sorkin \cite{Sor2} and collaborators \cite{LoSo,DGS1,DGS2,BDGSS,DoGa,DoSu}, under the name of \emph{Morse geometries}.
+We continue this approach in the present paper.

+The construction of a Morse geometry is as follows.
+For simplicity, all objects are assumed to be smooth.
 Let $\Mwp$ be a compact cobordism of dimension $n$, $h$ a Riemannian metric, $\zeta>1$ a constant, and $f$ a Morse function.
 Recall that a smooth function $f \colon \Mwp \to \real$ is called a Morse function if all its critical points (where $df=0$) are non-degenerate (not to be confused with the (non-)degeneracy of the spacetime metric).
 This is equivalent to saying that around each critical point, there exist coordinates $x^i$ such that

 where $a_i \neq 0$ are constants.
 It follows, in particular, that the critical points are isolated.
 The \emph{index} of a critical point is defined as the number of negative $a_i$ (see \cite{Mil} for more details).
 Louko and Sorkin define the \emph{Morse metric} corresponding to $(\Mwp,h,f,\zeta)$ by